-A 3-years old dog was admitted to our clinci with hand 5th grade lameness after a car accident.
+A 3-years old dog, Khosama, was admitted to our clinic with hand 5th grade lameness after a car accident.

-- Orthopedic examination revealed severe pain at the distal forearm area in addition to crepitaing sensation.
+- Orthopedic examination revealed severe pain at the distal forearm area in addition to crepitating sensation.

 - Radiographic examination showed distal diaphyseal transverse fracture ar radius and ulna.